Through the Blue

 — KYPRI —

 With a main draw being watersports, we weren’t sure if there was much for little D in Kypri.
 Until a 4-year old boy coaxing a tiny surfboard along the shoreline floated across our sunbed.
 Inspired, she wanted to do the same.
 Vasiliki from the professional crew at Wesurfin had a free slot for us.
-In her special way with kids, she guided D out on a mini windsurf and showed her some basics as they ventured far beyond her usual paddling grounds.
-Also a restaurant and beach bar, Wesurfin is as serious about their sport as their food (bistro favourites with a luxe spin).
-Think burgers cooked to medium-well juicy perfection with sweet potato fries, pork tenderloin, and reliable pasta options for kids.
+In her playful way with kids, she guided D out on a mini windsurf, showing her some basics, as they ventured far beyond her usual paddling grounds.
+Also a restaurant and beach bar, Wesurfin is as serious about their sport as their food (bistro favourites with a luxe spin): burgers cooked to medium-well juicy perfection with sweet potato fries, pork tenderloin, and reliable pasta options for kids.
 Alternatively, Flivo next door is a relaxed, child-friendly hangout (complete with baby changing tables and a playground behind) that can also mix a good vodka tonic.

 If you’ve come just for swimming, however, the beach here has a plane of rocky seabed, and slightly murky waters stirred by waves.